llvm-git-migration/llvm-project/mlir/docs/Bufferization.md

 ### Example

-The following example contains a few interesting cases:
-*   Basic block arguments are modified to also pass along the ownership indicator, but not for entry bocks of non-private functions (assuming the `private-function-dynamic-ownership` pass option is disabled) where the function boundary ABI is applied instead.
-"Private" in this context refers to functions that cannot be called externally.
-*   The result of `arith.select` initially has 'Unknown' assigned as ownership, but once the `bufferization.dealloc` operation is inserted it is put in the 'retained' list (since it has uses in a later basic block) and thus the 'Unknown' ownership can be replaced with a 'Unique' ownership using the corresponding result of the dealloc operation.
-*   The `cf.cond_br` operation has more than one successor and thus has to insert two `bufferization.dealloc` operations (one for each successor).
+The following example contains a few interesting cases: * Basic block arguments are modified to also pass along the ownership indicator, but not for entry bocks where the function boundary ABI is applied instead. * The result of `arith.select` initially has 'Unknown' assigned as ownership, but once the `bufferization.dealloc` operation is inserted it is put in the 'retained' list (since it has uses in a later basic block) and thus the 'Unknown' ownership can be replaced with a 'Unique' ownership using the corresponding result of the dealloc operation. * The `cf.cond_br` operation has more than one successor and thus has to insert two `bufferization.dealloc` operations (one for each successor).
 While they have the same list of MemRefs to deallocate (because they perform the deallocations for the same block), it must be taken into account that some MemRefs remain *live* for one branch but not the other (thus set intersection is performed on the *live-out* of the current block and the *live-in* of the target block).
 Also, `cf.cond_br` supports separate forwarding operands for each successor.
 To make sure that no MemRef is deallocated twice (because there are two `bufferization.dealloc` operations with the same MemRefs to deallocate), the condition operands are adjusted to take the branch condition into account.
 While a generic lowering for such terminator operations could be implemented, a specialized implementation can take all the semantics of this particular operation into account and thus generate a more efficient lowering.

 ```mlir
 func.func @example(%memref: memref<?xi8>, %select_cond: i1, %br_cond: i1) {